micmejia/bible-dump/AMPC/Matthew/Matt 27.md

-And they stripped off His clothes and put a scarlet robe ([^d]garment of dignity and office worn by Roman officers of rank) upon Him,
+And they stripped off His clothes and put a scarlet robe (garment of dignity and office worn by Roman officers of rank) upon Him,